palustris610/OharaRaidBuilder/README.md

 # TODO List:
 - Remove and backup unnecessary stuff (old commands)
-- Decide is thumbnail should be a choice, or url input
+- Decide if thumbnail should be a choice, or url input
   - Url input is simpler to program, harder to use
   - Choice is easier to use, harder to program, needs extra stuff
     - Store thumbnail picture options in file database